SophieLuiWi/PetriDish.github.io/index.md

 <p>
 <div style="text-align: justify">

   Welcome to my little collection of short stories involving anything that fits in a petri dish – from tiny viruses to cells of different sizes.
-My stories revolve around the mysteries of life at a scale so small it can hardly be observed using microsopes; no matter how powerful they are...
+My stories revolve around the mysteries of life at a scale so small it can hardly be observed using microsopes; no matter how powerful they are..
 </div>

 </p>